University of Indonesia: Campuses

-Salemba
+Salemba Campus

 The Salemba campus, located in Central Jakarta, is dedicated mostly to the faculties of Medicine and Dentistry.
 It adjoins with Cipto Mangunkusumo National Hospital (RSCM) as well as the University Dental Hospital.
 It houses parts of the postgraduate program, the Faculty of Law (Master of Law Science and Law Science Doctoral Program), Faculty of Economics (Extension and Master of Management programs), the School of Environmental Science (Master of Environmental Science and Environmental Science Doctoral Program), and the Faculty of Engineering (laboratories).

-Depok
+Depok Campus

 The Depok campus, in Depok, just south of Jakarta, was built during the mid-1980s to accommodate the modernization of the university.
 It is now the main campus.
-Most of the faculties (Mathematics and Natural Sciences, Humanities, Pharmacy, Engineering, Psychology, Letters, Economics, Social Politics, Law, Computing, Nursing and Public Health) have been relocated here.
+Most of the faculties (Mathematics and Natural Sciences, Humanities, Pharmacy, Engineering, Psychology, Humanities, Economics, Social Politics, Law, Computing, Nursing and Public Health) have been relocated here.

 The Depok campus is alongside the Jakarta-Bogor commuter railway, offering students easy access to transport by rail.
 Students also benefit from the frequent commuter bus services connecting many parts of Jakarta to Depok.

 Undergraduate teaching of the medical and dental faculties relocated to Depok in 2010.

-The main library of the university is on the campus, along with other facilities such as the Student Services Center, Student Activities Center, gymnasium, stadium, hockey field, hotel (Wisma Makara), travel agent and the dormitory.
+UI has a main library with a building area of 30,000 m2 and consists of eight floors with the slogan "Crystal of Knowledge".
+The groundbreaking ceremony was held on Monday, 1 June 2009 and the construction is targeted to be completed by December 2009.
+The UI library was designed with the concept of "sustainable building" where energy needs use renewable sources, namely solar energy, and no plastic is used.
+The new area is smoke-free, green and saves electricity, water and paper.
+The UI central library will be able to accommodate around 10,000 visitors at the same time or around 20,000 people per day and will also accommodate 3-5 million book titles.
+The library is also open to the public.
+The library is also equipped with public facilities such as souvenir shops, dining venues, places of worship, and student support facilities such as photocopying and post offices.
+Along with the main library, other facilities such as the Student Services Center, Student Activities Center, gymnasium, stadium, hockey field, hotel (Wisma Makara), travel agent and the dormitory are also provided within campus grounds.

 Depok campus is home to six lakes which are located across the campus.
-The lakes are Kenanga Lake, Agathis Lake, Mahoni Lake, Puspa Lake, Ulin Lake, Salam Lake (each name initial comprises for word "KAMPUS", indonesian word for campus).
+The lakes are Kenanga Lake, Agathis Lake, Mahoni Lake, Puspa Lake, Ulin Lake, Salam Lake (the initials for which spell "kampus", the Indonesian word for campus).